kugurerdem/rugu.dev/content/english/about.md

 ### Who?

-My full name is Uğur Erdem Seyfi,
+My full name is Uğur Erdem Seyfi.

 I am a **full-stack software developer** with an academic background of **Mathematics** and **Computer Science**.
-I have been professionally building Software Products for **since 2021**, yet my first introduction to Software Development can be traced back to my high school years in 2015.
+I have been professionally building Software Products **since 2021**, yet my first introduction to Software Development can be traced back to my high school years in 2015.

-To give you a more idea, I guess we can say that I am **a developer with a hacker's mindset**.
+To give you a better idea, I guess we can say that I am **a developer with a hacker's mindset**.
 I try to dive deep into the technologies I use and to understand their underlying philosophies.
 I use ~~**Arch Linux**~~ **NixOS** as my desktop OS, use **Vim** to edit and write text,  play with the tools